 There are two different types of stoma that you might have after ovarian cancer surgery.
-The type that you have and the name it's given depends on which part of the bowel your surgeon needs to use.
-A colostomy is formed from the large bowel (colon) and produces a more solid poo.
-An ileostomy is formed from the small bowel (ileum) and produces poo that is more like porridge.
+The type that you have and the name it is given depends on which part of the bowel your surgeon needs to use.
+A colostomy is formed from the large bowel (colon) and an ileostomy is formed from the small bowel (ileum).
 In both cases the open end of the bowel is sewn onto the skin and called a stoma.

-How does it actually work?
+"After my operation I woke in critical care to be met by a colorectal surgeon who told me that he had had to remove my intestine and I now had a permanent ileostomy." lanet How does it actually work?

-Your bowel will still work as normal but the poo will come out of the stoma into the stoma bag.
+Your bowel will still work as normal but the faeces (poo) will be diverted out of the stoma into the stoma bag.
 Your stoma just means your bowel opening is in a different place from before.
-A removable bag (stoma bag) will be fitted snugly around your stoma and this will keep the poo contained as it leaves your bowel.
-The stoma bag will need to be emptied and/or changed regularly.
+A removable bag (stoma bag) will be fitted snugly around your stoma and this will keep the faeces (poo) contained as they are expelled from your bowel.
+The stoma bag will need to be emptied and/or changed from time to time.
 There are lots of different stoma bags and the type you have will depend on the type of stoma you have.
 You will pass urine (have a wee) as usual.

-How do I learn to cope with a stoma?
+"It does seem strange for a while not to perform a normal bowel habit but you soon adapt."
+Pauline "I found that after about six months my bowel routine hadn't changed too much from before.
+I change my bag at different times during the day but not because it needs changing - I do it more for hygiene."
+Helen How do I learn to cope with a stoma?

-Although having a stoma isn't uncommon, having a stoma as well as an ovarian cancer diagnosis is a huge event for anyone.
-Sometimes the thought of having a stoma can be more difficult to cope with than the ovarian cancer diagnosis.
+Although having a stoma is not uncommon, having a stoma in addition to an ovarian cancer diagnosis is a huge event for anyone.
+Some people find the prospect of having a stoma more difficult to cope with than their ovarian cancer diagnosis.

+You are not alone: there is help and support

+available.